This blog shows how to utilize Charts in Map Viewer to perform exploratory data analysis to help you find patterns in your data.

-We have a dataset from the United States Department of Education showcasing return of investment at Colleges/Universities.
+I am working with the US College Scorecard dataset provided by the United States Department of Education, showcasing college admission rates, test scores, cost of education, return on investment, etc., at colleges and universities across different regions.
 On this map, each point represents one College or University.

 By looking at the points on the map, we can understand the placement of colleges across the country but as such, it is difficult to see any immediate patterns.
 So, let’s explore this further by utilizing Charts.